Barbara Jean Brown

 Barbara’s legacy continues in the Barbara Jean Brown Foundation, which is now run by her children and grandchildren.
 We are well acquainted with the racial stresses and cultural dynamics that affect marginalized people in Washington, and we are well equipped to serve this community.
 We are an African-American-run organization fully– 100% of our board are people of color.

 With a passion for young people and an intimate familiarity with the difficulties faced by low-income families of color, Barbara started Operation Longthrust in 1966.
 Operation Longthrust allows low-income families to send their children to a safe and affordable summer camp.
-Today, the program takes 115 young people to Camp Moran on Orcas Island each summer for a week-long camp experience.
+With the establishment of the Barbara Jean Brown Foundation, Operation Longthrust is now the longest running program under this great Foundation.
+Today, the Operation Longthrust Camp, under the BJB Foundation, takes 115 young people to Camp Moran on Orcas Island each summer for a week-long camp experience.

 In 1979, after volunteering in prisons for many years, Barbara and Leo worked with the city of Tacoma to open Progress House Association Work Release, a nonprofit organization that contracts with the Department of Corrections to support individuals striving to re-enter the community from prison or jail.
-Today, Progress House serves more than 200 residents each day in three facilities in Washington.
+Through our 49+ year partnership with the State of Washington Department of Corrections (DOC) and our 32+ year partnership with the Federal Bureau of Prisons, we have assisted more than 16,000 formerly incarcerated individuals in Pierce and King Counties to successfully gain employment.

-True Vine Senior Center is the third mission of the Barbara Jean Brown Foundation.
+True Vine Senior Citizens Apartments (aka the Barbara Jean Brown Manor) is another mission of the Barbara Jean Brown Foundation.
 Barbara and Leo purchased the 23-unit apartment complex in 1981.
 Originally intended to provide low-income housing for both senior citizens and people with disabilities, True Vine now focuses exclusively on elders (62+).

 We are so happy you’re interested in getting involved with our work here at Barbara Jean Brown Foundation.
 There are so many ways for you to help, and we truly appreciate each and every effort.
 By lending your support, you’ll become a valuable part of our Non-Profit Organization and help to strengthen our operations.